 Our advice is simply not to stress.
 It’s most important that you choose the major that’s right for you, even if that means dropping one that you thought was a perfect match.
 Having the courage to make a switch will impact your career satisfaction and overall happiness for many years to come.

 You may feel pressure to decide on a major before starting college, but know that’s never something to worry about.
 College is about exploration!
 One in three students at CSU enter as an Exploratory Studies student and use their first year to explore interests by taking a range of courses.

 We have a team dedicated to helping undecided students navigate the CSU experience.
 Our professional advisors in the Exploratory Studies advising center specialize in guiding students in their search for the perfect academic fit.
-They provide online tools, one-on-one appointments, and opportunities to connect with fellow classmates who also are exploring majors.
+They provide lots of tools, one-on-one appointments, and advice from other students who also were exploring majors.

 These resources are meant to take the anxiety out of your decision, help you find your passions, and allow you to enjoy your time as an Exploratory Studies student.

 Stay on track

 Take the time to look at your strengths, interests, and priorities, and be sure to do your research on the variety of majors we have available.
 Use online tools like the MyMajors quiz and don’t be afraid to get additional help if you’re still having a hard time deciding.

 Although you may not be sure of your major, it in no way should stop you from pursuing college.
 Be sure to stay on track and apply to CSU by the recommended dates listed in our online application guides.
 Finding the right major often takes time, and CSU has all the help you need to use that time wisely.